CNEWA Canada

 Archbishop Boulous Borkhoche meets with children at a religious after-school program near Khabab, Syria, in 2007. (photo: Mitchell Prothero/Polaris)

-We are collaborating with congregations, archbishoprics, parishes and catechetical organizations in Aleppo, Damascus, Horan, Homs, Hassake, Tartous, Lattaquie and Nebek.
-Our partners are committed to spreading the Word of God, accompanying parishioners and strengthening their Christian faith during this time of despair, poverty and hopelessness.
+We collaborate with religious communities of male and female religious, archeparchies, parishes and catechetical organizations in Aleppo, Damascus, Horan, Homs, Hassake, Tartous, Lattaquie and Nebek.
+Our partners are committed to living the Gospel, accompanying parishioners and strengthening their Christian faith during this time of despair, poverty and hopelessness.

-CNEWA will continue to support its local partners that operate catechetical centers to accompany parishioners, children, youth, adults and elderly by providing religious and catechetical formation through extensive programs and activities.
-Our catechetical formation programs will serve approximately 9,000 children, youth and adults.
+Where the situation on the ground permits, CNEWA-Pontifical Mission continues to support its local partners that operate catechetical centers to accompany parishioners, children, youth, adults and elderly by providing religious and catechetical formation through extensive programs and activities.
+Our catechetical formation programs serve approximately 9,000 children, youth and adults.

 Child Care Initiatives